-KS3: 1 h KS3: 1 hr per week 2 hrs per week Y11: 3 hrs per week.
-Listening & Appraising Performin g Composing To be willing form To be able to at least one cialist instrumorder to compare to o play spe- ment in To understand the dif- ference between com- posing original ideas and reusing prewritten music To be able to talk about likes and dislikes using musical element lan- guage.
-To use some more sub- ject specific language like
+KS3: 1 hr p KS3: 1 hr per week 2 hrs per week Y11: 3 hrs per week.
+Performing I Composing Listening & Appraising • To be willing t form To be able to at least one s cialist instrum order to comp play pe- ent in To understand the dir ference between con posing original ideas and reusing prewritte music m- likes and dislikes using musical element lan-

 End of Key Stage 3 Outcomes & Aims KS4 coursework requirements.
 Awareness of staff notation and pitch.
 Some ensemble skills to play in time and with an aware- ness of tuning with others Range of repertoire that could be used for GCSE perfor- mance in the fu- ture.
-To understand some simple structures with contrasting sections To be aware of some notation and how it can be used to record sound.
+To understand some simple structures with contrasting sections To feel confident to ap- ply the musical ele- ments to original music for contrast.
+To be aware of some notation and how it can be used to record sound.
 To be able to improvise melody lines using a given scale.
-To use some key fea- tures during composi- tions including chords, scales, arpeggios, osti- natos and call and re- sponse To understand some simple structures with contrasting sections To be familiar with com- posers and some more of the academic sides of music history To be able to research a topic independently.
-To be able to record sound.
+To use some key fea- tures during composi- tions including chords, scales, arpeggios, osti- natos and call and re- sponse To understand some simple structures with contrasting sections To feel confident to ap- ply the musical ele- ments to original music for contrast.
+To be aware of some notation and how it can be used to record sound.
+To be able to write using sentences and specialist language.
 Golden Threads Keyboard and singing.
 Non-tuition pupils will be steered towards these disciplines to progress their skills to meet the outcomes of KS3 in performance and compositions.
 If a pupil shows aptitude for any instrument outside of this golden thread, they will be given the opportunity to include this in performing and composing tasks.
 Musical element key words with listening and appraising tasks woven into most lessons with a focus on a variety of key words specific to the genre.
 This is done through listening, peer and self-assessment and discussion.
 Little and often approach.
-Music Technology: Use of Mixcraft and button bass used as contrasting tasks within Y7&8 curriculum leading to film music.
+Music Technology: Use of Mixcraft and button bass used as contrasting tasks within Y7&amp;8 curriculum leading to film music.
 In Y9 composition tasks Mixcraft and button bass can be completed to enhance performances and compositions.